canonical/pi-gadget/README.md

 To turn off the splash screen completely please edit configs/cmdline.txt and remove the `splash` and the `vt.handoff=2` keywords from the default kernel commandline.

-By default all tty's on HDMI are disabled (you can still configure the system via serial console).
-To turn this feature off, remove the keyword `nogetty` from configs/cmdline.txt, this will bring back a text console on the HDMI screen.

 ## Building